Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Method

 The input of the algorithm is a list of $\jcal_{i}$ with corresponding powers $n_i$ and we only compute combinations of fully derived $T$

 where $c_{k}$ are the multiplicities of the terms in $T$.
 The sum $\sideset{}{^{'}}\sum$ runs over all unique combinations of $T$.
 A combination is unique if it cannot be transformed into another combination of $T$s by swapping the arguments of $T$ or commuting $T$s.
 This corresponds to iterating over all pairwise lexicographically ordered tuples of $\jcal$.
 The exponents $p_{kl}$ are the powers of certain terms $T$ if the same arguments $(\jcal_{l_1}, \jcal_{l_2})$ appear multiple times in the same sequence.
-Thus, the number of terms in the product over $l$ can vary depending on the number individual combinations of $(\jcal_{l_1},\jcal_{l_2})$.
+Thus, the number of terms in the product over $l$ can vary depending on the number of individual combinations of $(\jcal_{l_1},\jcal_{l_2})$.
 Since we are not considering the full system and the split modes separately at the moment, the indices $k,m$, and $l$ are used without further implications here.
-For a more detailed discussion, we refer to appendix~\ref{sec:app_proof_prefactors}.
+For a more detailed discussion of the prefactors $c_k$, we refer to appendix~\ref{sec:app_proof_prefactors}.

-For concreteness, we consider a simple example of three modes $\jcal_1$, $\jcal{J}_2$ and $\jcal{J}_3$ to illustrate the procedure.
-We are interested in the second derivative with respect to each $\jcal{J}_i$.
+For concreteness, we consider a simple example of three modes $\jcal_1$, $\jcal_2$ and $\jcal_3$ to illustrate the procedure.
+We are interested in the second derivative with respect to each $\jcal_i$.
 In terms of occupation numbers, we can write the configuration as $\vec{n}=(2,2,2)$, where $\vec{n}$ is the vector of occupations numbers.
 The primed sum in~\eqref{eq:derivative_unique_configs} runs over all unique configurations of strings.
 In our example, there are five distinct configurations

-All other combinations can either be generated by swapping tuples or by exchanging the arguments inside of a tuple.
+The tuples represent the arguments of $T\left[ \bullet,\bullet \right]$.
+All other combinations other than those listed in eq.~\eqref{eq:example_t_strings} can either be generated by swapping tuples or by exchanging the arguments inside of a tuple.
 A swap of two tuples is allowed due to the commutativity of multiplication in~\eqref{eq:derivative_unique_configs}.
 The exchange of arguments is equivalent to exchanging the derivatives of a single $T$ which corresponds to one of the identities in~\eqref{eq:t_identities}.
+Since there are six derivatives in total, we must have three distinct $T$ terms in each string.
 We can express the five combinations in~\eqref{eq:example_t_strings} more compactly with powers~$p_{kl}$

-Here, $k$ is the index of the overall combination of all pairs $\jcal{J}$ and $l$ is the index of the tuple in the string.
-More concretely, $p_{2,1}=2$ because the second string contains $(\jcal{J}_1,\jcal{J}_2)^2$ as first pair.
+Here, $k$ is the index of the overall combination of all pairs $\jcal$ and $l$ is the index of the tuple in the string.
+More concretely, $p_{2,1}=2$ because the second string contains $(\jcal_1,\jcal_2)^2$ as first pair.

 Some of the configurations in~\eqref{eq:example_t_strings} may appear multiple times during the application of the product rule in~\eqref{eq:derivative_unique_configs}.
 Thus, we have to take care of the multiplicities in front of the terms.
 In our simple example, we can just list them as $\vec{c}=(1,2,2,2,8)$.
 Here, they are calculated by explicitly performing the derivatives on the left side of~\eqref{eq:derivative_unique_configs}.
 The primed sum in~\eqref{eq:derivative_unique_configs} can be evaluated given all configurations in~\eqref{eq:example_t_strings} and the vector $\vec{c}$.
 All terms of the form $T[\jcal_{l_1},\jcal_{l_2}]$ are numbers that can be evaluated by summing the derivatives of commutators in~\eqref{eq:def_z} explicitly.